sweetat-xfers/eda-test/README.md

 2. Parallel processing
     1. Perform pre-trade check (eg. check if user balance is sufficient)
     2. Calculate Xfers fees for transaction
-3. Fire Bank transaction against Mock service that has 50% failure rate
+3. Fire Bank instruction against Mock service that has 50% failure rate
+    1. If bank instruction fails, DO NOT retry
+    2. Mark bank instruction tried - in production system it is "Paid"
 4. Save processed bank transaction

 #### Stream2: Bank Recon